iwahbe/jsonian/README.md

 a. parsing as little of the file as necessary to find the path and
 b. leveraging C code whenever possible.

-By default, this command is bound to `C-x C-p`.
+By default, this command is bound to `C-c C-p`.

 #### jsonian-edit-string